 - Enjoy a glass of cocktail or beer with food whilst waiting for the sun to set

 - As it’s a private beach, it’s difficult to find a parking spot if you drove all the way for the beach

 - I didn’t see any public restrooms nearby

 Three beaches that I’ve been to this summer.
 It gives me a good reason to leave the city.
 I really think I should go to the beach one last time before it gets chilly.

-Which beaches have you relaxed at this summer?Tags: beach, food, new york city, new york state, places to visit, summer, sunset
+Which beaches have you relaxed at this summer?Tags: beach, food, new york, new york city, summer, sunset